Artchibald/WTW-illustrator-script/README.md

 # How long does the script take to run?

-If there are 38 icons and 8 background colors, 3 sets of folder saves, that is 7320 total exported icons and roughly (38 x 8 x 3 folders) 4560 loops.
+If there are 38 icons and 8 background colors, 3 sets of folder saves, that is 7320 total exported icons in (38 * 8 * 3 folders) 4560 loops.
 This takes about 2 hours to perform.
 Total of (34*8) 304 icons in the contact sheet.

 ## Script instructions: